TEAMMATES/teammates/docs/design.md

 It contains minimal logic beyond what is directly relevant to CRUD operations.
 In particular, it is reponsible for:
 - Validating data inside entities before creating/updating them, to ensure they are in a valid state.
 - Hiding the complexities of the database from the `Logic` component.
-All GQL queries are to be contained inside the `Storage` component.
 - Hiding the persistable objects: Classes in the `storage::entity` package are not visible outside this component to hide information specific to data persistence.
   - Instead, a corresponding non-persistent [data transfer object](http://en.wikipedia.org/wiki/Data_transfer_object) named `*Attributes` (e.g., `CourseAttributes` is the data transfer object for `Course` entities) object is returned.
 These datatransfer classes are in `common::datatransfer` package, to be explained later.